ctkelley/MultiPrecisionArrays.jl/README.md

 The half precision stuff is good for those of us doing research in this field.
 Half precision performace has progressed to the point where you can acutally get things done.
 On an Apple M2-Pro, a half precision LU only costs 3--5 times what a double precision LU costs.
 This may be as good as it gets unless someone wants to duplicate the LAPACK implementation and get the benefits from blocking, recursion, and clever cache management.

-You might take a look at [hlu!.jl](src/Factorizations/hlu!.jl), my shameless hack-job LU for half precision.
+__The half precision lu is much faster (more than 10x) as of v0.0.3.
+Look at [src/Factorizations/hlu.jl](src/Factorizations/hlu.jl) to see the hack job I did to [generic_lu](https://github.com/JuliaLang/julia/blob/master/stdlib/LinearAlgebra/src/lu.jl).__

+## Is MultiPrecisionArrays.jl ready for prime time?

+No

 __This package is nowhere close to ready for registration or release.
 It's public only to help me do CI and clean up the docs.__

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

-__The half precision lu is much faster (more than 10x) as of v0.0.3.
-Look at [src/Factorizations/hlu.jl](src/Factorizations/hlu.jl) to see the hack job I did to [generic_lu](https://github.com/JuliaLang/julia/blob/master/stdlib/LinearAlgebra/src/lu.jl).__

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
 When/if I register this and announce it, then it will be time for complaints and offers to collaborate.